-Habilitation Specialist, Sharn, works in the Children and Young People's Service (CYPS) team at the charity and when she received a referral for a young person that wanted training to use a powered wheelchair using a long cane, Sharn knew this was going to be a new challenge but one she was delighted to take on.
+Habilitation Specialist, Sharn, works in the Children and Young People's Service (CYPS) team at the charity.
+When she received a referral for a young person that wanted training to use a powered wheelchair using a long cane, Sharn knew this was going to be a new challenge but one she was delighted to take on.

-Sharn worked with Mary, a very experienced Habilitation Specialist who had previously taught powered wheelchair and long cane training.
+Sharn worked with Mary, a very experienced Habilitation Specialist, who has previous experience of training people to use a powered wheelchair and a long cane.
 The pair worked together to devise a training plan for Kaycie-Lea.

 A setback to the plan occurred when her local council refused her funding application for a powered wheelchair on the grounds of her vision impairment.
-Sharn didn't let this set back stop them so she contacted Redhill Shop Mobility, who rented her a powered wheelchair, eventually giving Kaycie-Lea one on free loan when they heard about the difficulties she was facing.
+Sharn didn't let this set back stop them so she contacted Redhill Shop Mobility, who rented her a powered wheelchair, eventually giving Kaycie-Lea the wheelchair on free loan when they heard about the difficulties she was facing.

 Sharn and Mary worked with Kaycie-Lea for nine months showing her how to operate the wheelchair whilst using a long cane.
-Kaycie-Lea can now travel independently around school and not have to rely on a teacher to push her around, giving her the independence she so desperately craved.
+Kaycie-Lea now can travel independently around school and not have to rely on a teacher to push her around, giving her the independence she so desperately craved.

 So rare is it to teach powered wheelchair training with a long cane, that Sharn was recently invited to the Habilitation Vision Impairment UK Conference in Birmingham to give three one-hour workshops on the topic of powered wheelchair and long cane training.

-Sharn told us,

-"It was very daunting speaking to so many people, including lecturers and fellow students, but it was good to impart the knowledge I have learnt and inspire others."
+Sharn told us, "It was very daunting speaking to so many people, including lecturers and fellow students, but it was good to impart the knowledge I have learnt and inspire others."

-Sharn concluded,

-"Here at Sensory Services by Sight for Surrey we are all about empowerment and giving people the tools and training to live independent lives and this is exactly what we have done for Kaycie-Lea, which I am really proud of."
+Sharn concluded, "Here at Sensory Services by Sight for Surrey we are all about empowerment and giving people the tools and training to live independent lives and this is exactly what we have done for Kaycie-Lea, which I am really proud of."